dldnxks12/Reinforcement-Learning-2024/delay-constant/README.md

 - At human speed : DRL with action delay (2018)

-      Using a state-predictive model as in MBS, but based on a recurrent neural network.
+      Using a state-predictive model as MBS, but based on a recurrent neural network.
       >> Agent acts according to an estimate of the true state where their action will be executed.

 ---